Blog Nutrition Fenugreek For Weight Gain Or Weight Loss: The Truth According To Science

 Gaining weight takes time, so don’t expect to see results overnight.
 Give yourself several months to see gradual improvements.

-How To Use Fenugreek For Weight Loss?
+How to Use Fenugreek for Weight Loss

-Fenugreek seeds can be sprouted and eaten fresh or dried and made into a powder that can be used as a spice or supplement.
+Fenugreek seeds can be sprouted and eaten fresh or dried or made into a powder that can be used as a spice or supplement.
 They can be soaked in water and made into tea.
 You can also take fenugreek supplements in capsule or tablet form.

 fenugreek weight gain

-Other Health Benefits Of Fenugreek
+Other Health Benefits of Fenugreek

 Some of the other potential health benefits of fenugreek include: